ashafer01/T9/orchestration/quickstart/README.md

 Once docker-compose is running, point your IRC client at `localhost:42667` and join `#T9-console`.
 Check the [user docs](https://github.com/ashafer01/T9/wiki/T9-User-Docs) to learn how to define your first function.
 You can then join `#general` to interact with T9 without seeing log messages.

+If you want to totally destroy the quickstart environment including all data, use the `clean-quickstart.sh` script in the root of this repo.